-Finding Your Audience: An Introduction to Marketing Your Photographs is the much anticipated follow up publication to The Business of Photography: Principles and Practices (2007), by Mary Virginia Swanson, noted author, educator, and advisor to artists.
-Respected for her industry insight, Ms. Swanson has written a title that is an essential asset to any photographer’s education today.
+Finding Your Audience: An Introduction to Marketing Your Photographs is the much anticipated follow up publication to The Business of Photography: Principles and Practices (2007) by Mary Virginia Swanson.

 - Licensing Images: Granting the Rights to Reproduce Your Photographs

-Cover Information: Lisa M. Robinson installing her exhibition Snowbound at Klompching Gallery in New York City, photo by Alex Emmons.
-Cover & book design by Masumi Shibata.
+FYA book cover illustration: Artist Lisa M. Robinson installing her one-person exhibition of work from her SNOWBOUND project/publication at Klompching Gallery, NY.
+Photograph: © Alex Emmons.
+Cover and book design by Masumi Shibata.